 I started selling online in 2008.
 In May 2010 my flowers were featured in print by BRIDES Magazine!
 (June, 2010 issue, p.
 215)

-After leaving my previous job of 15 years in 2009, retrospectively, the following years were spent in intense study with weeks, months and sometimes years experimenting with a single stitching or weaving technique: discovering it's possibilities and potentials alone and in combination with other stitches and different shapes and sizes of beads.
-I ended up taking an inclination towards 3D and shaped beadwork.
-Although designing each piece can be a challenging, time consuming process requiring tens up to hundreds of prototypes and modifications along the way to contentment, I found I really enjoyed the challenge and focus involved.
+After leaving a previous job where I spent 15 years, the following decade was spent in near solitude, intensely learning.
+I studied with weeks, months and sometimes years experimenting with a single stitching or weaving technique: discovering it's possibilities and potentials alone and in combination with other stitches, knots, as well as different shapes and sizes of beads.
+As a result, I've developed quite a few techniques unique to my work.
+Although designing each piece can be a challenging, time consuming process requiring tens up to hundreds of prototypes with modifications along the way to contentment, I found I really enjoyed the challenge and focus involved.
 It was cathartic, meditative, and it became easier the more I worked at it.
 Almost two decades of persistence later, I'm finally confident in my decision to pursue, express myself through, and master this craft in my own unique way.
-I hope what I admittedly lack in marketing and "extroverting" skills, I make up for in the detail, quality, and exclusivity of my work.

-When I'm not creating, I enjoy bicycling, taking nature photos, listening to (mostly) electronic music, flying my Mavic Mini, reading, and looking for interesting rocks and crystals in and near the South Platte riverbed.
-I live in a cute house with my husband, 4 cats, and many happy houseplants between a notoriously haunted road and the South Platte river in historic Adams County, Colorado.
+When I'm not creating, I enjoy cycling, taking nature photos, listening to (mostly) electronic music, reading, and looking for interesting rocks and crystals.
+I live in a cute house with my husband of 20 years, 4 cats, and many happy houseplants between a notoriously haunted road and the South Platte in Adams County, Colorado.

 Thank you so much for taking the time to read about me and my work.